1runeberg/RunebergVRPlugin/README.md

-# Unreal Engine Virtual Reality-ready Pawn
+# Unreal Engine Virtual Reality Pawn & Components

 UE4 C++ VR Pawn for use in both C++ and Blueprint projects (Pawn is Blueprintable so no knowledge of C++ is required to use it).
 Contains common VR interface functions and compatible with the VIVE Motion Controllers/Room-Scale VR projects.